evanaustin/tabularasa_quasar-strapi_application/README.md

 # Tabula Rasa: Quasar + Strapi

-This is a tabula rasa (blank slate) scaffold for a new Quasar (Vue) + Strapi (Node + MongoDB) application.
+This is a tabula rasa scaffold for a new Quasar (Vue) + Strapi (Node + MongoDB) application.

-Under the current configuration, `docker-compose` will run locally.
+Under the current configuration, `docker-compose` will run the application locally.

 ***Coming soon**: configuration for a production environment.*